umenthum/frizzle/README.md

 `(gdb) set $dpc += 4`

+To get something closer to raw keyboard/UART IO, create a pair of pseudo-terminals (pty):

+`socat -d -d pty,raw,echo=0 pty,raw,echo=0`

+This command takes your terminal hostage so in another terminal, run frizzle connected to one end of the new pty. socat will print out the names, suppose they are /dev/pts/3 and /dev/pts/4:

+`./obj_dir/Vfrizzle < /dev/pts/3 > /dev/pts/3`

+And in yet another terminal, attach to the other end with your terminal emulator of choice:

+`screen /dev/pts/4`

 ## Prerequisites

+* A RISC-V core!
+Frizzle was developed around a RISC-V core derived from the UIUC ECE411 course staff's solution to MP1 so I don't feel comfortable sharing it.
+Ideally the core should support handling debug and UART interrupt requests as well as a handful of related CSRs.
+You will likely need to modify core/core_tlm.h and core/core_tlm.cpp to work with your core.
 * Verilator
 * SystemC (need environment variables SYSTEMC_LIBDIR, SYSTEMC_INCLUDE, maybe also SYSTEMC)
 * RISC-V OpenOCD